PUBLICATIONS circle 14 Nov 2024

 The Amended Originating Application for the Enforcement Proceeding alleges that there is no valid development approval which exists for the Respondents to use the land for purpose of air services and therefore, the use of land for air services is not a lawful existing use of the land (at [13]).

-The Respondents argued that there is an absence of explanation as to why documents extending back to 2010 are sought (at [15]).
+The Respondents argued that there is an absence of an explanation as to why documents extending back to 2010 are sought (at [15]).

 The Court recognised that the notice requiring non-party disclosure under rule 242 of the UCPR is not a "fishing expedition" and "…must be 'founded on a legitimate forensic purpose' and 'represent a genuine attempt to obtain evidence to support the party's pleaded case as opposed to what might be though to be speculation or general intelligence gathering.'" (at [8]).

-The Court observed that the Council did not identify any particular obligation or expectation by the non-parties regarding records for particular use of any aerodrome (at [37]), and that the submissions of the Council show an absence of an identified basis upon which there could be an expectation by the non-parties to keep records and are the clear appearance of speculation and intelligence gathering (at [38]).
+The Court observed that the Council did not identify any particular obligation or expectation by the non-parties regarding records for particular use of any aerodrome (at [37]), and that the submissions of the Council show an absence of an identified basis upon which there could be an expectation by the non-parties to keep records and give the clear appearance of speculation and intelligence gathering (at [38]).

 The Court found that the Council did not demonstrate how a limited approach from seeking non-party disclosure from only some operators could be directed at evidence in establishing proof of the material change of use related to the Enforcement Proceeding (at [39]).